need to set filename for download files

 The major outstanding issue is that docname is not always set very meaningfully by clients.
 If the file uses a filename when uploading, then it will likely have an approapriate extension and our file will also share that extension.
 If the client did not upload an appropriate extension, our file will lack one.
 We could use the mime type to determine if the extension in docname, if any, is appropriate, and if not then replace it.
 We'll leave it like this and discuss with others.

-#2 Updated by Matt Jones almost 13 years ago
+#2 Updated by Matt Jones over 13 years ago

 Also note that some clients, for example Morpho, use pretty meaningless filenames when uploading data.
 When Morpho imports a file locally, it stores it based on its docid (e.g., a data file with docid jones.1.1 would be stored in the file '~/.morpho/profiles/jones/data/jones/1.1' Morpho places the original filename as a suggestion in the ENtityName metadata field in EML, but the user is free to change that.
 When Morpho uploads the file to metacat, it does so using the docid (jones.1.1) and the filename (1.1), which is recorded in metacat as docname=1.1